 The estate planning process involves the structuring of assets in the most tax effective way in order to ensure protection and preservation of assets from one generation to the next.
 It includes the drafting or reviewing of your will.

 Contrary to popular belief, estate planning does not begin and end with a last will and testament.
-An estate planning attorney will draft living trusts, develop a plan to mitigate or avoid estate taxes, and ensure that the deceased's life savings and assets are safe from creditors.
+An estate attorney will draft living trusts, develop a plan to mitigate or avoid estate taxes, and ensure that the deceased's life savings and assets are safe from creditors.

-The estate planning attorney can prepare power of attorney and health care directives, thus arranging for someone to take care of your affairs in the event that you pass away or become mentally incapacitated.
+The estate planning attorney can prepare power of attorney and health care directives, therefore arranging for someone to take care of your affairs in the event that you pass away or become mentally incapacitated.

 While a general practitioner may not have the experience or knowledge to assist you with your unique financial situations, an estate planning attorney devotes his or her practice to this area of the law.